false-schemers/s5iof/README.md

-# SIOF (Scheme In One File) - A Minimal R5RS Scheme System
+# S5IOF (Scheme 5 In One File) - A Minimal R5RS Scheme System

-SIOF is a portable interpreter for a subset of the Scheme programming language.
+S5IOF is a portable interpreter for a subset of the Scheme programming language.
-It can be built from a single C source file [siof.c](https://raw.githubusercontent.com/false-schemers/siof/master/siof.c); there are no OS- or hardware-specific parts, no compiler-specific tricks, no dependency on platform-specific building tools.
+It can be built from a single C source file [s5iof.c](https://raw.githubusercontent.com/false-schemers/s5iof/master/s5iof.c); there are no OS- or hardware-specific parts, no compiler-specific tricks, no dependency on platform-specific building tools.
 There is no distributive to install: just compile the file with your favorite C compiler, link it with the standard C runtime libraries and be done with it.

 ## Installation

 There is no installation to speak of; just grab the file and compile it with your favorite C compiler.

-Here's how you can compile SIOF on a unix box:
+Here's how you can compile S5IOF on a unix box:

 ```
-gcc -o siof -lm -Wall -O3 -DNDEBUG siof.c
+gcc -o s5iof -O3 -DNDEBUG s5iof.c -lm
 ```

 Please note that some compilers may issue hundreds of warnings; we recommend to add `-Wno-parentheses-equality` for